Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Methodology

 In what follows, we therefore assume that PBHs all have the same initial mass $M_{\text{pbh}}$.
 Following Ref.~\cite{Carr:2009jm} we approximate the number of emitted photons in the logarithmic energy bin $\Delta E_{\gamma} \simeq E_{\gamma}$ as being given by $\dot{N}_{\gamma}(E_{\gamma}) \simeq E_{\gamma}(d\dot{N}_{\gamma}/dE_{\gamma})$.
 The emission rate of photons from Hawking evaporation per volume at a cosmological time $t$ is then given by~\cite{Carr:2009jm}:\footnote{In the original paper $M_{\text{pbh}}$ is assumed to be a function of time, due to the evaporation process.
-However, for the PBH masses considered in the present work ($M > 10^{12}$kg) we can safely assume $M$ to be roughly constant during the evaporation process~\cite{Carr:2021bzv}.}
+However, for the PBH masses considered in the present work ($M>10^{15}\,{\text{g}}$) we can safely assume $M$ to be roughly constant during the evaporation process~\cite{Carr:2021bzv}, see Appendix~\ref{sec:appendixb} for more detailed discussions.}

 where $n_{\text{pbh}}(t)$ is the PBH number density at time $t$.
 By integrating and taking into account the redshift scaling of the photon energy and density we end up with:

 where $t_0$ denotes the present time, $t_{\star}$ and $z_{\star}$ are respectively the cosmic time and redshift at recombination, and $H(z)$ is the expansion rate.
 Finally, $n_{\gamma 0}(E_{\gamma 0})$ is the present number density of photons with energy $E_{\gamma 0}$.
 The resulting photon flux (more properly, the rate of photons per unit time per unit area per unit solid angle) is then given by: